-From 2017 UCAS is making some big changes to its Tariff system in response to a review in 2012 and feedback made by schools, colleges, and universities.
+In 2017 UCAS made some big changes to its Tariff system in response to a review in 2012 and feedback made by schools, colleges, and universities.

 The key points of the changes are as follows: